 However in November 2005, the conflict resumed when Mahinda Rajapaksa was first elected president.
 A strong supporter of a unitary state, Rajapaksa swore to defeat the Tamil Tigers.
 In 2006, the ceasefire totally collapsed, with bombings and attacks on government officials.

 Since then, peace has held, call centres have opened, and tourism has boomed.
 In January 2010, Rajapaksa was re-elected for a second and supposedly final six-year term as president.
-His closest challenger was Gen. Sarath Fonseka, the Armed Forces Chief (who ran a campaign criticizing the Rajapaksa's authoritarianism).
+His closest challenger was Gen. Sarath Fonseka, the Armed Forces Chief (who ran a campaign criticizing the Rajapaksa´s authoritarianism).
 Fonseka was defeated, court martialled, imprisoned, and stripped of all military ranks (he was later released).
 In September 2010 Parliament changed the constitution to allow Rajapaksa to stand for an unlimited number of terms.
-Human rights abuses multiplied, with journalists who investigated Rajapaksa's family being "disappeared" (these incidents are now being investigated).
+Human rights abuses multiplied, with journalists who investigated Rajapaksa´s family being "disappeared".

 Branded a "traitor", Sirisena is a clean living teetotaler and practising Buddhist with a reputation for honesty and hard work, from the ancient medieval capital Polonnaruwa in North Central Province, with a degree in agriculture.
 He has never been seen in a suit, and had the political advantage of being general secretary of the SLFP.
 He cannily reckoned that by putting together the votes of the disenchanted rural Sinhala, Muslims, Tamils, and urban intelligentsia, he stood a chance in the extremely dangerous game of challenging Rajapaksa.